sir-kain/vscode-mediaplayer/README.md

 - Load the playlist (Play, Resume, Next, Prev, ...)
 - View the track description
 - Add track to your favorites
-- Delete track to your favorites
+- Delete track from your favorites

 ## Resources